 |Garnacha Tinta||red||Grenache Noir||2|

-In Lincoln, South Island, the Center for Viticulture and Oenology research and teaching institute will become the Department of Research Lincoln University to chat.
-In 1975, the organization WINZ (The Wine Institute of New Zealand) was founded, but in the meantime renamed NZ Winegrowers.
-This exerts a tremendous influence on the quality and image of New Zealand viticulture.
-All wineries must belong to her.
-The four dominant companies with about 90% of production are Corbans.
+In Lincoln, South Island, the Center for Viticulture and Oenology Research and Education is a division of Lincoln University to chat.
+The organization WINZ (The Wine Institute of New Zealand) was founded in 1975, but has since been renamed NZ Winegrowers.
+This has a huge impact on the quality and image of New Zealand viticulture.
+All wineries must belong to it.
+The four dominant companies with around 90% of the production are Corbans.
 Montana.
-Nobilo and Villa Maria, Other well-known producers are Ata Rangi, Babich, Cloudy Bay.
+Nobilo and Villa Maria, Other well-known producers are Ata Rangi Babich Cloudy Bay.
 Goldwater Estate. gravitas.
 Hunter's, Isabel Estate, Jackson Estate, Kemblefield, Kumeu River, Lincoln, Martinborough Vineyard, Matawhero.
-Matua Valley, Millton, Mission Estate.
+Matua Valley Millton Mission Estate.
 Morton Estate. nautilus.
-Neudorf Vineyards, Ngatarawa, Pask, Palliser Estate Pegasus Bay, Rippon, Seyfried Estate, Stonecroft, Te Mata, Millton, Trinity Hill.
+Neudorf Vineyards, Ngatarawa, Pask, Palliser Estate, Pegasus Bay, Rippon, Seyfried Estate, Stonecroft, Te Mata Millton Trinity Hill.
 Vidal Estate.
 Waimea Estates, Wairau River.